-- 1 Environment, Region of Influence, Whiteman AFB), the landfill had approximately - 3,946,099 tons of waste in place with a capacity of 9,933,643 cubic yards.
-The combined - 3 quantity of C&D debris and MSW generated at Whiteman AFB would represent - 4 approximately less than 1 percent of current waste in place.
-At its current disposal - 5 capacity, the landfill is permitted to operate approximately another 30 years. - 6 Implementation of appropriate waste recycling, diversion and management measures - would further minimize the quantity of MSW and C&D debris generated.
-Based on the - 8 results of the analyses, the Whiteman AFB Alternative would not result in significant - 9 impacts to solid wastes or landfill capacity.
+From October 2020 to September 2021, Whiteman AFB generated 2,625 tons of C&D debris of which 391 tons (14 percent) was landfilled (Hudson, 2023).
+As discussed in Section 3.11.1.2.2 (Hazardous Materials and Hazardous and Solid Wastes, Affected Environment, Region of Influence, Whiteman AFB), the landfill had approximately 3,946,099 tons of waste in place with a capacity of 9,933,643 cubic yards.
+The combined quantity of C&D debris and MSW generated at Whiteman AFB would represent approximately less than 1 percent of current waste in place.
+At its current disposal capacity, the landfill is permitted to operate approximately another 30 years.

+Implementation of appropriate waste recycling, diversion and management measures would further minimize the quantity of MSW and C&D debris generated.
+Based on the results of the analyses, the Whiteman AFB Alternative would not result in significant impacts to solid wastes or landfill capacity.

-- 11 There would be no potential impacts associated with hazardous materials, hazardous - wastes, toxic substances, ERP sites, and solid wastes for the North WGF Site or South - WGF Site Subalternatives not previously discussed under the Commonalities section or - 14 Section 3.11.2.3.3 (Hazardous Materials and Hazardous and Solid Wastes, - 15 Environmental Consequences, Whiteman AFB Alternative, Facilities and Infrastructure). - 16 Closure of the existing EOD Range under the North WGF Alternative would require EOD - clearance and potential mitigative actions such as hazardous materials disposal and - 18 contaminated soil removal.
+There would be no potential impacts associated with hazardous materials, hazardous wastes, toxic substances, ERP sites, and solid wastes for the North WGF Site or South WGF Site Subalternatives not previously discussed under the Commonalities section or Section 3.11.2.3.3 (Hazardous Materials and Hazardous and Solid Wastes, Environmental Consequences, Whiteman AFB Alternative, Facilities and Infrastructure).